eriksank/rpc-websocket/README.md

 <a name="synopsis"></a>

 ##1\.
 Synopsis
-RPC WebSocket is a wrapper for standard websockets that adds support for message types, RPC, and beforeSend/afterSend events
+RPC WebSocket is a wrapper for standard websockets that adds support for message types, RPC, and beforeSend/afterSend events.